n1ghtx0w1/portfolio-os25/README.md

 - ✅ Responsive, rounded, blurred taskbar with custom start button
 - ✅ About window with profile image and bio text
 - ✅ Achievements & Awards modal: Accessible from the About window, displays certificates and CTF awards from markdown, with images served from `/public/certificates/`
+- ✅ Drag and drop: Desktop icons can be dragged onto the Trash bin to remove them from the desktop.
+- ✅ Trash & Restore: Deleted files and desktop icons are moved to the Trash.
+Items in the Trash can be restored to their original locations with a right-click.
+- Restoring files with the same name will overwrite the original (future versions may prompt for conflicts).

 ---